 Basketball and hockey coaches wear business suits on the sidelines.
 Football coaches wear team-branded shirts and jackets and often ill-fitting pleated khakis.
 Why are baseball managers the only guys who wear the same outfit as their players?

-All that said, Rule 2.00 defines the bench or dugout as “the seating facilities reserved for players, substitutes and other team members in uniform” (emphasis mine) and makes no exceptions for managers or anyone else.
-While the managers’ duds are never addressed anywhere else, this definition does seem to necessitate, in a roundabout way, that managers wear a uniform, at least if they want to have access to the dugout.
+All that said, Rule 2.00 defines the bench or dugout as “the seating facilities reserved for players, substitutes and other team members in uniform when they are not actively engaged on the playing field," and makes no exceptions for managers or anyone else.
+While the managers’ duds are never addressed anywhere else, this definition does seem to necessitate, in a roundabout way, that managers wear a uniform—at least if they want to have access to the dugout.
 And, really, where else would they sit?
-I can’t imagine Charlie Manuel shoving his hands down his pants in the fan seats and not getting thrown out for it.
-I’d like to think, then, that we can call the baseball manager’s uniform one part tradition and one part careful reading and “just in case” interpretation of the rules.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.